-In May 2017, we submitted a Land Development Application (including an Environmental Impact Assessment) to the City of Edmonton for approval to rezone the area shown in white hatching on
+In May 2017, we submitted a Land Development Application (including an Environmental Impact Assessment) to the City of Edmonton for approval to rezone the area shown in the white hatched section on

-the map.
-This land is owned by EPCOR, and is currently zoned as a Metropolitan Recreation Zone (A).
-In order to build the solar farm on this site, it will need to be rezoned to a Public Utility Zone (PU), which will require approval from City Council.
-As part of this process, we are required to submit:
+this map.
+This land is owned by EPCOR and is currently zoned as a Metropolitan Recreation Zone ("A").
+In order to build the E.L.
+Smith Solar Farm on this site, it will need to be rezoned to a Public Utility Zone (PU) and receive approval from Edmonton City Council.

 - An amendment to the

 North Saskatchewan River Valley Area Redevelopment Plan (Bylaw No. 7188) to expand the PU zone to include solar farm use (submitted in early 2018)